xosnrdev/TabKit/README.md

 - 🚀 Built with Redux Toolkit for efficient state management
 - 💾 Persist tab state across sessions using Redux Persist
 - 🏪 Includes a built-in Redux store and provider component
-- 🪝 Provides hooks for accessing tab state and dispatching actions
+- 🪝 Provides a context hook for accessing tab state and dispatching actions

 ## Getting Started